 Wesley Flannery is a Lecturer in the School of Natural and Built Environment and Institute of Environmental and Spatial Planning (ISEP).
 His key research interests are in marine spatial planning, integrated coastal zone planning, stakeholder participation in environmental decision-making, public attitudes and behaviours towards the environment and planning for environmental risk management.
 He is currently undertaking comparative research on approaches to marine spatial planning in Canada and the United States.

-Dr Gerard Gormley
+Professor Gerard Gormley

 Dr Heather Johnson

-Heather Johnson is a lecturer in Politics and International Studies.
+Heather Johnson is a Senior Lecturer in Politics and International Studies.
 She is interested in the politics of migration and border security, and particularly in the shifting international refugee regime and the politics of irregularity and irregular migration.
 Her work examines how different kinds of geopolitical spaces, particularly at borders, impact and shape the political agency of migrants – and how these impacts are challenged and resisted from the ‘ground level.’
 She is interested in the politics of citizenship, nationalism and security, but with a specific focus on those “outside” of our traditional political categories.
 In pursuit of this, she has conducted field research in refugee camps, detention centres and border areas in Tanzania, Spain, Morocco and Australia.
 Her current project examines the journeys and routes of migration to and from global border sites.
 She is part of the Centre for the Study of Ethnic Conflict at Queen’s University Belfast.
 Externally, an external researcher with the York Centre for International Security Studies in Toronto, Canada, a member of the Refugee Research Network, and she sits on the executive of the Canadian Association for Refugee and Forced Migration Studies (CARFMS).

-Dr Cathal McCall
+Professor Cathal McCall

-Dr Jennifer McKinley
+Professor Jennifer McKinley

 Jennifer McKinley’s research and teaching expertise includes analysing ground and remote sensed earth processes, criminal and environmental forensics and weathering, but the recurrent theme is the development and application of spatial analysis techniques (Geographical Information Science and geostatistics) within each of these fields.
 Research projects in Canada and with Canadian colleagues include using geostatistics to improve mineral explorationmapping and using terrestrial LiDAR for monitoring landslides.
 Current research uses a compositional data analysis approach to study regional geochemistry.
 As a Chartered Fellow of the Geological Society of London, she currently holds a number of roles including: Trustee and Council Member of Geological Society of London; Executive Vice President of the International Association of Mathematical Geoscientists (IAMG); Communications Officer for the IUGS-IFG (Initiative on Forensic Geology); and Secretary for the Royal Irish Academy (RIA) Geosciences and Geographical Sciences committee.

-Prof David Livingstone
+Professor David Livingstone

 David Livingstone has research interests in the comparative reception of Darwinism and in the historical relations between science and religion.
 He has published on the Canadian encounter with evolution in the latter part of the nineteenth century.
 He has worked in particular on the scientific thinking of John William Dawson (Principal of McGill University, 1855-1893) and Daniel Wilson (President of the University of Toronto, 1880-1892); on the impact of Scottish philosophy in Canada; and on debates over Darwin at Knox College during the decades around 1900.

-Dr Debbie Lisle
+Professor Debbie Lisle